inveniosoftware/docs-invenio-rdm/docs/deployment/openshift.md

 ### Upgrade your instance

-If you have performed some changes to your instance (e.g. configuration) or you want to upgrade the version of the charts, you can do so with the `upgrade` command of `helm`, note that you still need to disable the openapi validation which is only supoprted after version 3.1.2:
+If you have performed some changes to your instance (e.g. configuration) or you want to upgrade the version of the charts, you can do so with the `upgrade` command of `helm`.
+Note that you still need to disable the openapi validation which is yet not supported in version 3.1.2 (However, it is merged into the master branch and should come out soon):

 ``` console
 $ helm upgrade -f values.yaml --disable-openapi-validation